dieswaytoofast/ansible_docker/README.md

 Requirements
 ------------

-Requires Ansible 1.5 or higher.
+Requires Ansible 2.0 or higher.

 Role Variables
 --------------

-None.
+ansible_docker_user.
+If it is defined, then at the end of the install, the user will be added to the "docker" group.
+If it isn't, it'll fail fast

 Dependencies
 ------------